 What I mean by that is that it could be your initial landing page offer/call-to-action that’s holding you back.

-When this happens, you can actually use your retargeting ads, not only to drive more conversions, but also as a research tool to learn whether or not you should change your initial offer on your landing page to something different.
+You can use your retargeting ads to drive more conversions when this happens.
+Retargeting can also serve as a research tool to find out if you should change your initial landing page offer.